 Usually, this all gets piled up on the floor by the camera bag as I pluck things from various cupboards and gear boxes around the house.
 Then I’ll throw the backpack on and attempt to scoop up the pile of other stuff and dump it onto the front seat of my car.

 Well, now I just pop open my Freeway Longhaul, AKA Dan’s toy box, and pile all the gear into that.
 It has very quickly become an essential companion almost every time I leave the house.

-It’s rare that I find so many uses for a single product when then show up for review, but in a way that makes sense since Think Tank have not designed this for one specific purpose.
+It’s rare that I find so many uses for a single product when then show up for review, but in a way that makes sense since Think Tank has not designed this for one specific purpose.

-On my first week with the bag it made the perfect companion on the set of a TV commercial where I filled it with all my personal gear, as well as grip and sound recording equipment.
-After that I loaded it up with my kayaking gear, where the cavernous main section was perfect for bulky PFDs and the mesh pocket was perfect for wet booties after the paddle.
+On my first week with the bag, it made the perfect companion on the set of a TV commercial where I filled it with all my personal gear, as well as grip and sound recording equipment.
+After that, I loaded it up with my kayaking gear, where the cavernous main section was perfect for bulky PFDs and the mesh pocket was perfect for wet booties after the paddle.
 Then it was my wildlife photography road trip companion.
 Sitting on the front passenger seat next to me it was perfect for holding my binoculars, guide books and my Sony mirrorless camera with a telephoto lens attached and ready to go.
 Oh, and snacks.
-It held lots snacks!
+It held lots of snacks!